Tykhyy's Conjecture on finite mapping class group orbits: Background

-It's important to remember that the angle coordinates $\gamma_1,\ldots,\gamma_{n-3}$ are only entirely defined when the triangle chain of $[\rho]$ is regular.
-If some triangles are degenerate to a point, then some of the $\gamma_1,\ldots,\gamma_{n-3}$ are not defined any more.
-For each degenerate triangle, we ``loose'' an angle coordinate.
+It's important to remember that the angle coordinates $\gamma_1,\ldots,\gamma_{n-3}$ are only entirely defined when the triangle chain of $[\rho]$ is regular \cm{(Definition~\ref{def:regular-singular-triangle-chains})}.
+If some triangles are degenerate to a single point, then some of the $\gamma_1,\ldots,\gamma_{n-3}$ are not defined any more.
+For each degenerate triangle, we ``lose'' an angle coordinate.
 The range of attainable values for the action coordinates $\beta_1,\ldots,\beta_{n-3}$ over $\RepDT{\alpha}$ is the (moment) polytope inside $\R^{n-3}$ defined by the $n-2$ inequalities

 The inequalities are the algebraic translation of the non-negativity of the area of each triangle in a chain.
 The fibres of the map $(\beta_1,\ldots,\beta_{n-3})\colon\RepDT{\alpha}\to \R^{n-3}$ over the above polytope define a Lagrangian toric fibration of $\RepDT{\alpha}$.